Add Google Tag Manager to a Maestro Form

 This configuration will allow the form to connect to GTM.
 However, depending on the GTM implementation, there may also be additional CSP adjustments.
 For example, if the GTM container is to send data to Google Analytics, then the host name of the GA server (www.google-analytics.com) will be also required.
 Similarly, if we use any other server-send data (like for GA), we will need to add host name of that particular server.

-Configure a GTM account
+Configure a GTM Account

 Once you have done all the steps above, the form will begin sending events to GTM when users open and navigate it.
 At this point, the GTM administrator needs to create their own container to use these events and send information to their chosen analytics engine.
 For more information, see which events are created, and what other relevant information is set in the data layer for these events.